-Star Swirl - (Typical) Implementation
+Star Swirl - Implementation

-- Weather prediction look at long and short-term forecasts.
-Delay trip if necessary - Making, using checklist almost a must!
-Helps avoid forgetting important steps or equipment - Testing equipment beforehand test before departing - Flexibility must be prepared to adjust the plan in the field - Travel reaching the shoot location - Small field tests will only have one chance to get the real image.
-Therefore, best to do a few short exposure experiments in the field to verify everything - Time to do it right! time to execute.
+- Monitoring Weather Long and short-term forecasts.
+Delay trip as necessary - Making, using checklist A must!
+Helps avoid forgetting important steps or equipment (- think pre-flight checklist used by pilots) - Testing equipment beforehand All equipment must be tested before departure - Flexibility Be prepared to adjust the plan in the field - Transportation Reaching the shoot location - Performing small field tests Because will only have one chance to get the real image, best to do a few short exposure experiments in the field to verify calculations - Doing it right!
+Time to execute.
 Avoid operator errors; check and double check all settings.
-Have fun!
+Have fun.